evanthegrayt/cdc/README.md

-You *can* append subdirectories, and it will work; however, this is an experimental feature, and I don't have tab-autocompletion working for this yet (any help with that would be appreciated).
+You *can* append subdirectories, and it will work; however, this is an experimental feature, and I don't have tab-autocompletion working for this yet (any help with [the issue](https://github.com/evanthegrayt/cdc/issues/2) would be greatly appreciated).
 For example:

 ```sh
 cdc dir_with_repos/bin
 ```

 If the subdirectory doesn't exist, it will `cd` to the base directory, and then print a message to `stderr`.